crate/services-docs/docs/tutorials/time-series-advanced.md

     model_avg_battery_level DESC;
 :::

-In conclusion, this tutorial has guided you through the process of querying and analyzing time-series data with CrateDB, demonstrating how to effectively merge device metrics with relevant metadata.
-These techniques and queries are important for unlocking deeper insights into device performance, equipping you with the skills needed to harness the full potential of time-series data in real-world applications.
+In conclusion, this tutorial has guided you through the process of querying and analyzing time series data with CrateDB, demonstrating how to effectively merge device metrics with relevant metadata.
+These techniques and queries are important for unlocking deeper insights into device performance, equipping you with the skills needed to harness the full potential of time series data in real-world applications.